muratk5n/thirdwave/en/README.md

 rights protests on TV getting stoned on a bong while getting a blowjob and thinking if he was ever on the board of one of those bloodsucking big corporations one day he'd like to see some 'diversity' there..
-Those sisters in the protests looked hot!
+Those sisters in the protest looked hot!

 ---